How Much Omega-3 Fish Oil Should I Take?

 If the answer to either of those is yes, you probably want to find an alternative.

-Think of it this way, it’s widely known that if you’re cooking fish and its already going smelly, you’re not cooking a great piece of fish.
+Think of it this way, if you’re cooking fish and its smelly, you’re not cooking a good piece of fish.
 The same can be said for your omega-3 fish oil supplement.

 If it smells / tastes bad, the quality is low and its getting worse by the day as it quickly oxidises and degrades in quality.